 Present the check at your bank for collection.
 Some banks require that you complete a form to authorize the transaction.
 Your bank may charge a collection fee of $35 or more, which it will deduct from the value of the check at the end of the transaction.

 Wait for your bank to complete the transaction.
 The bank will send the check to the issuing bank for verification and collection.
 Because some foreign banks are slow in paying, it could take from four to eight weeks for the money to appear in your account.
+Keep checking your account balance every few days until you see the transaction has been completed.

 Search for a U.S. branch or affiliate of the foreign issuing bank if your bank does not accept foreign checks.
 You may find a local branch if you live in a metropolitan city like New York.
 Because you would be dealing directly with the bank, you would not have to pay a collection fee and the transaction would take less time.